Things to do at Schiphol Airport Amsterdam

 In the center area of the departures hall, a place that is mostly filled with tables from the various restaurants and cafés in the area, hangs an enormous clock.
 That’s to be expected in an airport, of course, but this is no ordinary clock.
 It’s a work of art.

 It looks, at first glance, as if someone is up there repairing the clock.
 As you watch, it’ll soon becomes clear that something else entirely is happening.
 It looks as if a man is standing next to the clock.
 Every minute, he paints on a new minute hand, then wipes it off with a cloth and neatly paints it in again pointing to the next minute.
-Although the action repeats, each time slightly different, 60 times per hour – he has to repaint the hour hand from time to time as well – there’s something mesmerizing about the sight.
+Although the action repeats, each time slightly differently, 60 times per hour – he has to repaint the hour hand from time to time as well – there’s something mesmerizing about the sight.
 I’ve found myself sitting and watching, finding it hard to tear myself away.

 The M gates